scarpe-team/shoes-spec/README.md

 You can find test cases under "cases" in this repo.

 For a single implementation, run "bundle exec rake shoes-spec" in its directory.
 Some implementations may have more than one way they can be run -- for instance, scarpe-webview can run with Calzini or Tiranti, and it's possible to run with packaged Shoes apps or dynamically.

+## Documentation

+The latest version of the Shoes-Spec API is found in the [Scarpe repository](https://github.com/scarpe-team/scarpe) and its classes are [documented with Scarpe](https://scarpe-team.github.io/scarpe).

+You can find the [top-level methods for Shoes-Spec code](TODO ADD ME HERE) and [parent classes for proxy objects](TODO ADD ME HERE) that will be returned from Shoes-Spec query methods.

 ## Contributing